silverstripe/cwp/docs/en/management_services/helpdesk.md

 #### Service issue / outage report

-This is used when you have experienced a problem with CWP service and haven't been informed about it first.
+This can be used if you have experienced a problem with CWP service and haven't been notified about it yet.

 #### Transfer database and assets

-This is used to syncronise the content (page content and files) between environments within an instance.
+This is used to synchronise the content (page content and files) between environments within an instance.
 This is commonly used when wanting to work with the production content on the UAT environment, or if the content has been entered on the UAT environment to be "deployed" to the production environment.

+Deploying the database and assets to production requires the approval of ITC or PTC.

 ### Portal users